ibm-cloud-docs/EventStreams/eventstreams143.md

 This new release of the Standard multi-tenant plan offers significant improvements in resiliency, functionality, and usability.
 For more information, see [New Standard plan blog announcement ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/cloud/blog/announcements/ibm-event-streams-releases-a-new-and-enhanced-standard-plan).
 {: shortdesc}

-To migrate applications from the previous Standard plan (now called the Classic plan and deprecated from January 16th 2020) to the new plan, consider the following information.
+To migrate applications from the previous Standard plan (now called the Classic plan and deprecated) to the new plan, consider the following information.

+The Classic plan is deprecated.
+From November 1, 2019, you will no longer be able to provision new instances of the Classic Plan. <br/>However existing instances will continue to be supported.
+From June 30, 2020, the Classic Plan will be retired and no longer supported.
+Any instance of the Classic Plan still provisioned at this date will be deleted.
+{:deprecated}

 Service instances are now provisioned as {{site.data.keyword.cloud_notm}} Services rather than as Cloud Foundry Services.
 This enables the service to support the latest {{site.data.keyword.cloud_notm}} standards and capabilities, including multi-zone deployments and granular access controls, but has implications for how the service is used.
 In particular, consider the following aspects: